Frequently Asked Questions

 For the 3rd option: We can match you with a Princeton student host by request to stay with overnight.
 You’ll need to bring your own sleeping bag or air mattress, since you’ll likely be sharing floor space with other participants.

 Please cancel your ticket order on the Eventbrite link immediately so that someone on the waitlist will be notified and have time to claim their spot on the bus.
-The deadline to cancel and request a refund through Eventbrite is Thursday, November 8th, at 5:00PM EST. If you cancel after this time, or if you purchase a ticket and do not come to the hackathon, we are not able to provide a refund.
-Note that we are not able to provide any reimbursement for travel to the bus pickup location.
+There will be a deadline to cancel and request a refund through Eventbrite.
+If you cancel after this time, or if you purchase a ticket and do not come to the hackathon, we are not able to provide a refund.

 Yes, but we discourage you from doing so because bus space is limited.